ganeti/ganeti/doc/design-2.0.rst

   - handling of CDROM devices and
   - handling of hypervisor specific options.

-There are several areas of Ganeti where the commandline arguments will change:
+There are several areas of Ganeti where the command line arguments will change:

 - Cluster configuration